Five Ways to Get the Most Out of Your Indoor Garden

 Yesterday’s Wordle answer

-Yesterday’s Wordle was easy.
-The hint was “a type of dream,” and the answer contained four common letters and one fairly common letter.
+Yesterday’s Wordle was hard.
+The hint was “shine, noun or verb,” and the answer contained three common letters and two fairly common letters.

 A primer on Wordle basics